 You may have noticed that there is a huge self-acceptance movement building.
 A few clues I've noticed lately are the incredible success of movies with an "acceptance" theme, like The Greatest Showman.
 In fact, the soundtrack, with (with a theme song, "This Is Me") is experiencing a historic run on the top of the Billboard charts accomplished only a few times in music history by names like the Beatles and Adele.

 Did you notice that even Weight Watchers has changed their name and branding?
-Yes, they now cringe at being labeled as a "weight loss diet," (diets usually fail) and have evolved into, "WW Wellness" -- focusing more on health than weight.
+Yes, they now cringe at being labeled as a "weight loss diet," (diets usually fail) because diets like Noom are all about "wellness," focusing more on overall health than weight.
 That's a pretty significant sign of the times, don't you think?

 He may have insecurities too.